-Wireless Communications Facility Antenna Array: One or more rods, panels, discs or similar devices used for the transmission or reception of radio frequency signals, which may include omnidirectional antennas (rod), directional antennas (panel) and parabolic antennas (disc).
-The antenna array does not include the wireless communications facility support structure or tower as defined herein.
+Wireless Communications Facility Antenna Array: One or more rods, panels, discs, or similar devices used for the transmission or reception of radio frequency signals, which may include omnidirectional antennas (rod), directional antennas (panel) and parabolic antennas (disc).
+The antenna array does not include the wireless communications facility support structure or tower as defined in this §500-12.